Unreal C++ speedrun

 This is not reference counting; circular references are perfectly fine.

 Currently, objects can be explicitly marked as “pending kill”, automatically setting UPROPERTY pointers pointing to them to nullptr when they’re garbage collected.
 This also applies to destroyed actors, but there’s a newer GC operation mode where this is no longer the case.
-The new mode fixes some issues such as formerly-different TMap keys now all being nullptr.
-Currently, this is opt-in with the inversely-named gc.PendingKillEnabled 0 setting, with Lyra notably opting in.
-Epic employees on social media hinted that this would eventually become the default GC behavior.
-It’s worth considering this if you’re starting a new project, as it has fewer surprises in store and will save you porting work if/when the engine switches.
+The new mode fixes some issues, such as formerly-different TMap keys now all being nullptr in a container that does not support multiple keys.
+This is opt-in with the inversely-named gc.PendingKillEnabled 0 setting, with Lyra notably opting in.
+5.4 renamed the setting to gc.GarbageEliminationEnabled.
+It’s worth considering setting this if you’re starting a new project, as it has fewer surprises in store.

 See Lyra itself.